lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Bitmap Encoding {#Bitmapopt}

 The Bitmap is transmitted by a receiver as part of the ACK format.
 An ACK message may include padding at the end to align its number of transmitted bits to a multiple of 8 bits.

 Note that the ACK sent in response to an All-1 fragment includes the C bit.
 Therefore, the window size and thus the Bitmap size need to be determined taking into account the available space in the layer two frame payload, where there will be 1 bit less for an ACK sent in response to an All-1 fragment than in other ACKs.

+When the receiver transmits an encoded Bitmap with a fragment that has not been sent during the transmission, the sender will Abort the transmission.

 ~~~~
                       <----       Bitmap bits      ---->